Yapeal/yapeal/INSTALL.md

     Now you'll need to edit config/yapeal.ini.
 In Windows use NotePad or another editor that works well for code editing (Not WordPad or MS Word).
-You should be able to start NotePad from cmd.exe with the file open by using notepad config\yapeal.ini.
+You should be able to start NotePad from cmd.exe with the file open by using `notepad config\yapeal.ini`.
 In Linux most editors should work but the more basic the better with Vim or Emacs both being good options.
-A Vim example: vim config/yapeal.ini
+A Vim example: `vim config/yapeal.ini`

     For most people you'll only need to change the settings in the `[Database]` section like database, username, password.
 Changing `[Cache]`